callie-jones/library/README.md

 # Library
 This provides 2 API endpoints `add-action` and `get-stats` that handle concurrent requests.
+More information is on the [wiki](https://github.com/callie-jones/library/wiki/Library-Wiki)

 ### Environment
 - python 2.7